Ever since I started setting goals back in 2001 my life has changed dramatically.

-Look at your goals and see if any of your descriptions could be clarified in any way whatsoever.
+Look at your goals and see if your targets are clear or if they could be clarified in any way whatsoever.
 You want an exact target to hit.
 Super specific.
 Unmissable and unmistakable.
-None of your goals should be ambiguous, vague or unclear.
+None of your goals should be ambiguous, vague, or unclear.

 2. Why do you want what you want?

-Most people have never really taken the time to question their desires or goals and don’t even know why they want what they want.
+Most people have never really taken the time to question their desires or goals.
+They don’t even know why they want what they want.

 Most people want:

-- Whatever they’ve been brainwashed, conditioned and programmed to want
+- Whatever they’ve been brainwashed, conditioned, and told to want

 - Whatever they think everyone else wants